Vanchit Bahujan Aaghadi: History and background

-On 23 February 2019 at Shivaji Park in Mumbai an OBC Reservation Conference was held.
-This conferences was presided by Rajaram Patil, the leader of Agri-Koli community in the presence of Ambedkar and Owaisi.
-In this conference, questions of OBC rights were discussed.
-Furthermore in Mumbai there are 200 villages in Agri, Koli, Bhandari, East Indians tribal for which the government should distribute the property cards, to entitle them with the right to self development, in the same manner the development of slums should be done as per village site law.
+On 23 February 2019, at Shivaji Park in Mumbai, an OBC Reservation Conference was held.
+Rajaram Patil, the leader of Agri-Koli community, presided over this conference in the presence of Ambedkar and Owaisi and discussed OBC rights.
+Furthermore, in Mumbai, there are 200 villages in Agri, Koli, Bhandari, Bombay East Indians tribal for which the government should distribute the property cards, to entitle them to the right to self development, in the same manner the development of slums should be done as per village site law.
 The people received huge response in the meeting at Shivaji Park, Mumbai.
 The meetings held by these alliances have received great response so far.
-Adequate efforts were also made to get Ambedkar along with Indian National Congress-Nationalist Congress Party for the anti-Bhartiya Janata Party agitation.
-In order to give representation for the deprived communities such as Muslim, Dhangar, Koli, Nomadic tribes OBC and smaller OBC communities, VBA demanded 12 seats (2 seats for each community) to the Indian National Congress.
-Congress offered 4 seats to the Vanchit Bahujan Aaghadi.
+Adequate efforts were also made to get Ambedkar along with Indian National Congress-Nationalist Congress Party for the anti-Bharatiya Janata Party agitation.
+In order to give representation for the deprived communities such as Muslim, Dhangar, Koli, Nomadic tribes OBC and smaller OBC communities, VBA demanded 12 seats (two seats for each community) to the Indian National Congress.
+Congress offered four seats to the Vanchit Bahujan Aaghadi.
 "We had proposed 12 seats initially before Congress, but the proposal did not get any positive response.
 [There] now there is talk of 22 seats, but that has also been revoked," said Prakash Ambedkar.
 Thereafter VBA took a rigid stand to contest all 48 seats in the state Maharashtra.

 In July 2019, Laxman Mane split from the VBA and formed new party, the Maharashtra Bahujan Vanchit Aaghadi.